Women in Black

 The Rapprochement Center does nonviolent resistance training.

-There are Israeli soldiers who have gone to prison rather than se
+There are Israeli soldiers who have gone to prison rather than serve

 in the occupied territories.
 There is a Israeli group called Yesh Gvul